MattPahuta/movie-watchlist-creator/README.md

 - Develop a two page website: index.html and watchlist.html
 - Design site according to supplied figma design comp
-- index.html: search page, calls to OMDB API with the term searched, displaying 10 results
+- index.html: search page, calls to OMDB API with the term searched, displaying results
-- Each result should be displayed on page's results section
+- Each result should be displayed within page's results section
 - Each result should feature a button to save film to watchlist
 - watchlist.html loads and displays the watchlist, saved using local storage
 - Each result displayed should feature a button to remove film from watchlist page and local storage